febuz/MADspace.github.io/_posts/2018-05-24-linking-it-all-together-and-bringing-it-alive-at-the-fourth-Home-Automatoion-workshop.md

 For the last workshop next Wednesday you can expect:
 * Demonstration about a Software Defined Radio (SDR) and how vulnerable the 433mhz home automation solutions actually are.
-* Presentation and demonstration about the KNX standard and how this beeing combined with OpenHab at the "Huis van de toekomst", the location where we host these workshops.
+* Presentation and demonstration about the KNX standard and how this is combined with OpenHab at the "Huis van de toekomst", the location where we host these workshops.
 * Demonstration and perhaps a small workshop element regarding LoRaWAN

 If you have any specific subject you want to address or like to know more on, please let us know.